flozero/vuepress-plugin-docgen/.github/ISSUE_TEMPLATE.md

 <!--

-Have you read Atom's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/f3ltron/vuepress-plugin-component-docgen/blob/master/CODE_OF_CONDUCT.md
+Have you read Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/f3ltron/vuepress-component-docgen/blob/master/.github/CODE_OF_CONDUCT.md

 Do you want to ask a question?
 Are you looking for support?
 The Atom message board is the best place for getting support: [HERE](https://vue-land.js.org/)